 Salvers want more than a job.

-In August, we had our offsite in Budapest to cheer on a fellow Salver.
+At one point, we had our offsite in Budapest to cheer on a fellow Salver.
 Kristi is on the Estonian national women’s volleyball team, and her team had playoffs in Hungary.
 So why is Kristi, already a successful athlete, a part of Salv?
 Because she feels like she can make a difference with what we’re doing.
 And that’s how many of us feel.
 We don’t want to work for a company that just does stuff.
 We want to know that what we do every day is contributing to a better future for us all.

 And the responsibility that comes with it.
 You can make and own a lot of decisions.
 You can figure out how to solve customer problems and prioritise in the way that maximises impact.